Mandeep-Rathee/Bagel-benchmark/README.md

 The code for our benchmark will be released here !!!
 ## Node Classification

-For node classification, we measure \textbf{Sparsity},
+For node classification, we measure #Sparsity